There is a river whose streams make glad the city of God. The holy dwelling places of the Most High. Psalms 46:4 NASB

 We enjoyed four days of fly fishing and released all the fish we caught.
-Since trout don’t swallow artificial flies we were able to release them undamaged to bite again another day.
+Since trout don’t swallow artificial flies, we were able to release them undamaged to bite another day.
 As I worked my fly rod, a muskrat swam from bank to bank, once nearly brushing my leg.
-A water snake seemed to dance his way down stream as I examined it to be certain it wasn’t a copperhead.
-Copperheads are a bit on the mean side and one chased me from the stream once.
-Though it was summer we were oblivious to the heat since we were half submerged in ice cold water.
+A water snake seemed to dance his way downstream as I examined it to be sure it wasn’t a copperhead.
+Copperheads are a bit on the mean side, and one chased me from the creek once.
+Though it was summer, we were oblivious to the heat since we were half submerged in ice cold water.
 In fact, we laughed as we mocked each other for shivering.

 It reminds me of the Holy Spirit.
 It is a consistent, never-ending power that flows from the City of God.
 Jesus predicted and promised the arrival of the Spirit and its presence was powerfully revealed at Pentecost.
 We Christians can tap into the power of the Holy Spirit.
 God wants us to let the Spirit assist us and encourage us.
 The gospels teach us the Holy Spirit even prays for us when we don’t know how to pray.

 What an amazing thought.
 When we are at the end of our capabilities and groaning, the Holy Spirit interprets our groans to God.
 When we caregivers have no energy, the Holy Spirit intercedes for us.
 With such power why do we despair?